-In addition to acceptance and interest, modular smartphones also require specific user skills, such as knowledge about repair options.
+Modular smartphones require specific user skills, such as knowledge about repair options.
 This enables users to absorb technical innovations through upgrades, which pave the way to longer use-times.
 In order to exploit the positive potential of modular design and minimise negative effects such as increased consumption, the "MoDeSt" project is investigating the technical, social and economic prerequisites for modular concepts and developing solutions for circular and socio-ecologically sound modular technologies.

 The innovative project involves a broad, transdisciplinary consortium.
 The integration of research and practice as well as technical and social science competences form the basis for a holistic approach to the research task.

 The project is split into five work packages that are closely interlinked.
 First, conventional and modular smartphones as well as concepts are investigated and evaluated in the technical analysis with regard to various aspects of a circular economy.
 In the next step, life cycle assessments will be carried out which, by means of scenario building, depict different usage, repair and disposal practices and evaluate them with regard to material and resource efficiency.
-Scenario building closely takes up the findings of other work packages.
 Thus, user expectations and practices are investigated qualitatively and quantitatively.
 Existing business models for modular products are analysed and new approaches are developed.

 The modular approach will be further developed on the basis of these joint findings on environmental, usage and business model-related issues.
 Concrete technical revisions as well as the development of general eco-design criteria for modular smartphones are aimed at.